jessefrench/codewars/README.md

 }
 ```

-Sometimes coding challenges can be overwhelming with the amount of information they throw at you, but using this method allows me to focus in on only the most important parts, and by writing out my pseudo code first, I have a good outline for what the real code might look like.
+Sometimes coding challenges can be overwhelming with the amount of information they throw at you, but using this method allows me to focus in on only the most important parts, and by writing out my pseudocode first, I have a good outline for what the real code might look like.

 ## Current Rank
 ![badge](https://www.codewars.com/users/jessefrench/badges/large)